 I waited long to visit “Wattana Panich” after being unable to stop by on my visit to Bangkok last year.
 This hole in the wall has been featured in many a food blog and it only came to my notice after Mark Wiens from @migrationology wrote about the place in his blog.
 Looking up this place on YouTube, I made up my mind not to miss another chance at trying out this legendary joint.

-Legend has it that the broth has been continuously boiling since they first opened many years ago and that gave its distinct flavour and aroma.
+Legend has it that the broth has been continuously boiling since they first opened over 40 years ago and its distinct flavour and aroma is thanks to the leftover beef broth from the previous day.
 The place can be a little steamy thanks to the boiling vat of beef, but the experience of watching your meal being cooked right in front of you is both exciting and a completely new experience.

 I ordered the “Fine Noodles with Sliced & Stewed Beef Soup” and “Kha Moo with Rice”.